edjCase/JsonRpc/README.md

 	});
 }
 ```
+also, you can set JsonSerializerSettings via `SetJsonSerializerSettings` method.

 Examples of Rpc Classes:
 ```cs
 //Classes can be named anything and be located anywhere in the project/solution